✈️ Free Standard Shipping on orders over $35.

 What is Microlot Coffee?

-We suggest clarifying what the coffee place or store you are buying from means when they label beans as microlot.
+We suggest clarifying with the coffee place or store you are buying from as to what their definition of microlot means when they label their beans.

 How does Microlot Coffee Vary?

 Microlot coffee gives buyers and/or roasters the opportunity to offer a unique and carefully curated coffee experience at a premium price.
-Each roaster will have different criteria for microlot coffees they roast and sell, but generally, microlots will be more sustainably grown and produced, have more ethically compensated labor, or higher standards of quality.
+Each roaster will have different criteria for microlot coffees they roast and sell, but oftentimes microlots will be more sustainably grown and produced, have more ethically compensated labor, higher standards of quality, or some combination of all three.
+It’s a way that a roaster can shine and show off their very best beans.

 For growers, microlot coffee is used to identify and cultivate higher-quality coffees at a premium price.
-Growing and processing one plot of coffee beans separately requires more time and expense from the farmer, therefore the coffee is higher priced.
+Growing and processing one plot of coffee beans separately requires more time and expense from the farmer, but it also allows them to share their very specific beans that can only be grown on their land and its unique soils, at their altitude, and using their own methods.
 (Source)

 Why Should I Buy Microlot Coffee?

-There are several reasons why you should buy microlot coffee.
-Microlot coffee is often sustainably farmed and harvested.
-They are also more pure or clean in taste since the beans usually come from one coffee lot or are processed in the same way.
+There are several reasons why you would want to buy microlot coffee.
+With Microlot coffee it’s easier to ensure that your coffee is sustainably farmed and harvested.
+Microlot coffees are also pure and specific/unique in taste since the beans usually come from one small coffee lot, or are processed at the same washing station on the same day.
+Whereas single origin coffee beans can be a blend from a large region within the same country, microlot is specific to one smaller lot.

 Not convinced?
 Watch this video to learn more about how microlot coffee is good for farmers: